 Yes.
 You will need a drone (or a friend with one), and permission to fly at your track.
 Once you have those two things, the steps are pretty simple, and once you have the hang of it, creating an HD Track Map at a typical MX style track can take around 20 minutes total (not counting upload and server process time).
 See these HD Track Map Instructions here

-No. LIVE Timing requires at least an OK connection to start the stream and set the track configuration.
+No. LIVE Timing requires at least an OK connection to start and stop the LIVE timing stream.
 Once the stream is started, it survives going out of range, going inside tunnels, etc quite well.
 Just make sure you are back to an area with good connectivity when finishing the session.

 LITPro LIVE typically transmits around 250KB every 5 minutes (or 1MB every 20 minutes of riding).
 It is a very small amount of data relative to streaming a video or even just streaming music.

-Yes, your iPhone that will be running LITPro LIVE works pretty hard, and will drain your battery a little quicker when live tracking is on.
+Yes, your iPhone or Apple Watch that will be running LITPro LIVE works pretty hard, and will drain your battery a little quicker when live tracking is on.
 You should make sure everything is charged up before starting a session.
-Assuming you start with a full charge, and your iPhone battery is not damaged, LITPro live should be able to track for 8+ hours no problem.
+Assuming you start with a full charge, and your iPhone/Watch battery is not damaged, LITPro live should be able to track for 4+ hours no problem.

 The best place we've found is either under your seat (if you can find a safe clean place) or attached to the cross bar pad.
 Whatever your choice the key considerations are that it can easily be removed from the bike, doesn't get too dirty, is protected enough from the elements, and it stays out of the way.
 We've also strongly recommend you never mount the iPhone in contact with anything metal on the bike since vibration and shock are extremely high and will damage the internals of your iPhone.
 Check out our LIVE Starter Kit for more info.